What is HubSpot? A complete guide to the platform in 2026

 A demonstration of the HubSpot AI agent interacting with a customer.::

-The limitations of the built-in HubSpot AI
+Considerations for the built-in HubSpot AI

-A more flexible approach to AI automation
+A complementary approach to AI automation

 Here’s a quick side-by-side look: